williamthazard/schicksalslied/README.md

 <i>note: you will need to restart norns after installing this script, in order for the LiedMotor synth engine to install</i>

+“What is a poet?
+A poet is an unhappy being whose heart is torn by secret sufferings, but whose lips are so strangely formed that when the sighs and the cries escape them, they sound like beautiful music.”<br>
+-Søren Kierkegaard, Either/Or

 <b>Entering Text</b>

 Schicksalslied begins with a text field.
 You can input text into the field in two ways: